 How Will This Impact Your Child?

-- Supports all types of learners learners with research-backed strategies
+- Supports all types of learners, including those with dyslexia, with research-backed strategies

 - Builds confidence & understanding in literacy